enovance/software-factory/docs/upgrade.rst

 The upgrade script will:

 - Checkout the wanted version (TAG) of Software Factory.
-- Fetch the SF images related to the tagged SF version.
+- Fetch the SF image related to the tagged SF version.
 - Stop all SF components (Gerrit, Jenkins, ...)
-- Run the live copy of the file system diff between the new images and the running system on each nodes.
+- Run the live copy of the file system diff between the new image and the running system on each node.
-- Trigger puppet agents on each node and apply changes if needed.
+- Trigger puppet apply on each node.
 - Auto submit a new Review to Gerrit config repository if the upgrade bring modifications for the default JBB and Zuul base files.